animegamer4422/MY-MUSIC/README.md

 Just share the video to termux after installing the SCRIPT

-Or type my-music in termux
+Or type mm in termux rather than that it also has a file converter for video and audio.

 One line to install all